 Talk It Out

 With the ongoing pandemic adding to the challenges of your field, your immediate support group might not fully grasp what you’re experiencing, and that’s understandable.
 You may find that help from a professional counselor or therapist is needed.
 It might be hard for a travel nurse to see a counselor or therapist to talk to regularly while on assignment, so take advantage of a teletherapy app such as:

 Talking to someone about what you’re experiencing can tremendously aid your mental health.

-While travel nursing may sometimes feel challenging, it’s essential to understand that you are not alone, and help is available and accessible through multiple channels.
+While travel nursing may sometimes feel challenging, it’s essential to understand that you are not alone, and help is available and accessible through multiple channels such as your travel nurse agency.
 When you prioritize yourself and your mental health, you’ll find that becoming a travel nurse can be a very rewarding career choice.